10 ways you can help prevent employee theft

 - Use human resource programs.

-- Ensure that company merchandise or property isn’t easy to steal.
+- Make company merchandise or property difficult to steal.

 - Establish controls.